Sara Hjalmarsson: Playing career

 Hjalmarssom hails from Bankeryd, Sweden and attended Solna Gymnasium for secondary school.
 She played with HV71 during 2012 to 2014 and with AIK Hockey during 2014 to 2018.

-NCAA
+College

 Her college ice hockey career spanned five seasons with the Providence Friars women's ice hockey program in the Hockey East (WHEA) conference of the NCAA Division I. As a forward with the Friars, she scored 17 goals, and 11 assists in the 2019–20 season, to lead the team in goals scored and tied for points.
 She was named the Hockey East Player of the Week on 2 December 2019, for having scored six points in the Friar's Mayor's Cup game against the Brown Bears, the most points in a game by any NCAA player to that point in the season.

+Professional

+On November 20, 2025, she signed a one-year contract with the Toronto Sceptres of the PWHL.